ngx-translate/core/README.md

 }
 ```

-To render them, simply use the `innerHTML` attributeon any element.
+To render them, simply use the `innerHTML` attribute with the pipe on any element.

 ```html
 <div [innerHTML]="'HELLO' | translate"></div>